Atlas Vending

-Atlas Vending is the fourth studio album by Canadian punk rock band METZ.
-It was released on October 9, 2020 via Sub Pop Records.
-Production was handled by Ben Greenberg and METZ.
+Atlas Vending is the fourth studio album by Canadian punk rock band Metz.
+It was released on October 9, 2020, via Sub Pop.
+The album was produced by Ben Greenberg and METZ.

 Critical reception

 Atlas Vending was met with generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 80 based on twelve reviews.
 The aggregator AnyDecentMusic? has the critical consensus of the album at a 7.6 out of 10, based on fourteen reviews.